 The http statement is used to configure HTTP endpoints on which to listen for DNS-over-HTTPS (DoH) queries.
 This configuration can then be referenced by a listen-on or listen-on-v6 statement to cause named to listen for incoming requests over HTTPS.

 http can only be set at the top level of named.conf.

 The following options can be specified in an http statement:

 endpoints

 '''

 Grammar: endpoints { <quoted_string>; ... };

-Blocks: http

-Tags: server, query

 '''